csdms/ivy/README.md

 [Nicole Gasparini](https://sse.tulane.edu/eens/faculty/gasparini), and
 [Mark Piper](https://instaar.colorado.edu/people/mark-piper/).

-Portions of the CSDMS Ivy shell and Python lessons were derived from material that is Copyright
+Portions of the CSDMS Ivy shell and Python lessons are derived from material that is Copyright
 [Software Carpentry](http://software-carpentry.org),
 and remixed under their [license][swc-license].